-Packaging and Labeling Each study intervention will be packaged in an individual box.
-Each pre-filled syringe will bear one fixed label and each box will bear detachable labels and one fixed label containing the sequential dose number.
-All will be labelled as required per country requirement.
-Current/Former Name(s) or Alias(es) Supemtek/Flublok Quadrivalent Batch Number TBD Storage Conditions Study interventions will be stored in a refrigerator at a temperature ranging from +2°C to +8°C. The study interventions must not be frozen.
+^g Calculated from the anhydrous form Number of Doses / Dosing Interval 1 or 2 doses 28 days apart 1 or 2 doses 28 days apart Route of Administration IM injection IM injection Site of Administration Deltoid muscle in the upper arm Deltoid muscle in the upper arm Sourcing Provided by the Sponsor Provided by the Sponsor Packaging and Labeling Each study intervention will be provided in an individual box.
+Each study intervention (pre-filled syringe) will bear one fixed label and each box will bear detachable labels and one fixed label containing the dose number.
+All will be labeled as required per country requirement.
+Current/Former Name(s) or Alias(es) Supemtek/Flublok Quadrivalent Fluarix Tetra (or other commercial brand name), Fluarix [®] Quadrivalent (or other commercial names) Batch Number TBD TBD Storage Conditions Study interventions will be stored in a refrigerator at a temperature ranging from +2°C to +8°C. The study interventions must not be frozen.

-IMP: Investigational Medicinal Product; NIMP: Non-Investigational Medicinal Product; TBD: to be determined : calculated from the anhydrous form.
+IMP: Investigational Medicinal Product; NIMP: Non-Investigational Medicinal Product; TBD: to be determined